jina-ai/examples/urbandict-search/README.md

 ```

 ### `doc_indexer`
 In contrast to the Pods above, the `doc_indexer` different behaviors on different requests.
-As for the `IndexRequest`, the Pod uses `DocPruneDriver` and the `DocKVIndexDRiver` in sequence.
+As for the `IndexRequest`, the Pod uses `DocPruneDriver` and the `DocKVIndexDriver` in sequence.
 The `DocPruneDriver` is used to prune the redundant data in the message that are not used by the downstream Pods.
-Here we discard all the data in the `chunks` field because we only want to save the Document level data.

 ```yaml
 !LeveldbIndexer